ACLU urges investment in prison alternatives

-The ACLU of Vermont asks legislators not to approve an investment into a new women’s correctional facility.
+The ACLU of Vermont is asking legislators not to move forward with a proposal to build a new women’s correctional facility.

-Vermont Governor Phil Scott wants to upgrade several state prisons in his fiscal year 2024-2025 Capital Budget Proposal, specifically asking for a total of $15.5 million to build a new women’s correctional and re-entry facility.
-The Chittenden Regional Correctional Facility is currently the states only facility for women.
+Vermont Governor Phil Scott’s 2024-2025 Capital Budget Proposal includes $15.5 million to upgrade several state prisons and to build a new prison and re-entry facility for women.

-“All our facilities are getting older, and some are in need of replacement.
-The women’s facility from a programmatic standpoint is not ideal,” said Gov. Scott.

-The ACLU wants spending allocated to other models geared towards reducing the number of incarcerated individuals as a whole.

-“This proposal would add bed capacity far beyond the current and future needs, and displace lower cost, community-based alternatives,” said Advocacy Director for ACLU of Vermont, Falko Schilling.

-While the Governor’s proposal shows the current condition of Chittenden Regional Correctional Facility “necessitates the construction” of the new facilities, Schilling says spending is better served elsewhere.
+The ACLU opposes the governor’s proposed, saying the money could help fund model programs to reduce the number of people who are incarcerated.

-“The conditions in the Vermont prison system are deplorable, but the administration’s approach to the problem fails to consider community-based alternatives that could serve incarcerated populations better, at lower cost, and in a shorter time frame,” said Schilling.
+“The conditions in the Vermont prison system are deplorable,” said Advocacy Director for ACLU of Vermont, Falko Schilling.
+“But the administration’s approach to the problem fails to consider community-based alternatives that could serve incarcerated populations better, at lower cost, and in a shorter time frame.”

+Scott said the Chittenden Regional Correctional Facility, state’s only prison for women, “from a programmatic standpoint is not ideal.”

+“All our facilities are getting older, and some are in need of replacement,” he said.

 The Governor’s goal for this project is to design a safer correctional and re-entry facility that is “trauma informed and gender responsive.”